-The Faculty of Religion and Theology at Vrije Universiteit Amsterdam and The Journal of Religion and Film co-sponsor the 2020 International Conference on Religion & Film in Amsterdam, The Netherlands.
+The Faculty of Religion and Theology at Vrije Universiteit Amsterdam and The Journal of Religion and Film co-organise the 2020 International Conference on Religion & Film on the 10th, 11th and 12th of June in Amsterdam, The Netherlands.

 Film and lived religion

 The 2020 International Conference on Religion & Film will feature several keynotes and panels on the topic of film and the politics of lived religion under the title ‘Visions of a better world’.

 Religion and film share a great similarity.
 Both are involved in world-building and meaning-making practices; both offer sources for inspiration; both create symbolic and mythical worlds and it-could-be-otherwise realities, both utopian and dystopian.
 As such, film can function as religion, a perspective that has inspired many scholars to analyze film from a hermeneutical perspective, looking for the religious dimensions of film.
 Mostly, such a perspective entails an analysis of the symbolic layers of film; the narrative elements; the mythical elements; and the theological themes.